-Clackamas County is currently in the process of updating its Natural Hazards Mitigation Plan (NHMP), which will help the county plan for actions that can lessen the impact of disasters.
-The plan allows the county to identify risks associated with natural disasters, and work on long-term strategies for protecting people and property.
+Clackamas County's 2019 Multi-jurisdictional Natural Hazards Mitigation Plan helps the county plan for actions that can lessen the impact of disasters.
+The plan allows the county to identify risks associated with natural disasters and work on long-term strategies for protecting people and property.
 In addition to being a proactive step in reducing risks, having a plan is a condition for receiving certain types of funding from FEMA, the Federal Emergency Management Agency.
 The funding can help with a variety of projects to mitigate risks, for example retrofitting roads, bridges, culverts and other structures to prevent recurring damage from winter storms or flooding.

 - Improve the risk assessment section through an enhanced assessment of lifeline infrastructure systems.